What is personal tutoring for?

 Your department/school may ask you to undertake some work during personal tutor sessions.
 Remember, the more you put into your meetings with your tutor, the more productive they will be.

 How does it work?

 There are three different elements to academic support across the University.
 These might be combined differently in some departments/schools, but each of these roles should be there in some form.
 If you’re on a professional course, e.g. medicine, these roles might have different titles but the support described should still be available to you.

 Academic personal tutor

-Your academic personal tutor is your main contact within the department/school throughout your studies, and can offer advice on both academic and personal matters.
-This person should know you reasonably well, keep an eye on how you’re doing, meet you regularly, and be there if you need to arrange an individual appointment.
-They should also be your ﬁrst source of advice for things like:
+Your academic personal tutor is your main contact within the department/school throughout your studies, and can offer advice on both academic and personal development.
+This person should know you reasonably well, keep an eye on how you’re doing, meet you regularly.
+They are also a source of advice for things like: